 Remember, it’s not just about filling positions, but building a team that represents your salon’s brand and values.

-How can I set my salon apart from competitors?
+How can I set my hair salon apart from competitors?

 There are several ways to set your salon apart.
 Maybe you specialize in a unique technique or treatment.